henriqueconte/MicroservicesJHipster/README.md

 ```
 Figure 3: GKE monitoring dashboard
 ```
-## 2.4 Load injection with Gatling for demonstrating scala-
+## 2.4 Load injection with Gatling for demonstrating scalability

-## bility

 Unfortunately, we didn’t understand how Gatling works in order to demonstrate scalability.
 According to the settings we defined, we believe our cluster will au-